cybergarage/foreman-doc/programming_model.md

 #### Execute Trigger

-The action manager generates the trigger event when the action is executed directly using [FQL](dsl.md).
+The action manager generates the trigger event when the action is executed directly using a `EXECUTE` command in [FQL](dsl.md).
+See [FQL](dsl.md) to know the execute command in more detail.

 ### Programming Languages